 Second-trimester symptoms and changes to your body

-Let's go through some of the common symptoms that pregnant people encounter during this important stage of pregnancy.
+Now that you know when the second trimester begins and ends, let's go through some of the common pregnancy symptoms that people encounter during these important months.

 - Colostrum: In the first few weeks of the second trimester, your boobs may start to produce colostrum or first milk that's thick and yellow.